ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Leader sends the `AggregationJobInitReq` in the body of a PUT request to the aggregation job with a media type of "application/dap-aggregation-job-init-req".

-The Leader MUST authenticate its requests to the Helper using a scheme that meets the requirements in {{request-authentication}}.

 If the Helper responds with an `AggregationJobResp` (see
 {{aggregation-helper-init}}), then the Leader proceeds onward.
 If the request succeeds but the response body is empty, the Leader polls the aggregation job by